CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: Abstract

 \section{Abstract}

-It is widely recognized that the data quality affects machine learning (ML) model performances, and data scientists spend considerable amount of time on data cleaning before model training.
-However, to date, there does not exist a rigorous study on how exactly does cleaning affect ML --- ML community usually focuses on the effects of specific types of noises of certain distributions (e.g., mislabels) on certain ML models, while database (DB) community has been mostly studying the problem of data cleaning alone without considering how data is consumed by downstream analytics.
+Data quality affects machine learning (ML) model performances, and data scientists spend considerable amount of time on data cleaning before model training.
+However, to date, there does not exist a rigorous study on how exactly cleaning affects ML --- ML community usually focuses on developing ML algorithms that are robust to some particular noise types of certain distributions, while database (DB) community has been mostly studying the problem of data cleaning alone without considering how data is consumed by downstream ML analytics.

-We propose the CleanML benchmark that systematically investigates the impact of data cleaning on downstream ML models.
-The CleanML benchmark currently includes 13 real-world datasets with real errors, five common error types, and seven different ML models.
-To ensure that our findings are statistically significant, CleanML carefully controls the randomness in ML experiments using statistical hypothesis testing, and also uses the Benjamini-Yekutieli (BY) procedure to control potential false discoveries due to many hypotheses in the benchmark.
-We obtain many interesting and non-trivial insights, and identify multiple open research directions.
-We also release the benchmark and hope to invite future studies on the important problems of joint data cleaning and ML.
+We propose a CleanML study that systematically investigates the impact of data cleaning on ML classification tasks.
+The open-source and extensible CleanML study currently includes 14 real-world datasets with real errors, five common error types, seven different ML models, and multiple cleaning algorithms for each error type (including both commonly used algorithms in practice as well as state-of-the-art solutions in academic literature).
+We control the randomness in ML experiments using statistical hypothesis testing, and we also control false discovery rate in our experiments using the Benjamini-Yekutieli (BY) procedure.
+We analyze the results in a systematic way to derive many interesting and nontrivial observations.
+We also put forward multiple research directions for researchers.